Pei-Ling2024/pei-ling2024.github.io/_projects/7_project.md

 # Background

 <span style="font-size:24px">
 Typicality is a prominent property in human category literature.
 Typicality is a property showing that members in the same category are not equally representive to the category.
+Therefore, whether the representations of DNNs can reflect typicality could serve as a first test of whether DNNs capture similar information as human visual system.
 </span>

 <hr style="height:2px;background:grey">